-Register for the webinar, “Automating Service Delivery with ITSM Pro,” to get more insights than can be shared in this article about the analysis and design requirements.
+Register for the on-demand webinar, “Automating Service Delivery with ITSM Pro,” to get more insights than can be shared in this article about the analysis and design requirements.
 Additionally, you will discover how to access video tutorials, for FREE, on this topic showing you step-by-step how to conduct your analysis and design.

 The 3rd step to this low-risk approach to implement VA is the need to enter this project with a clear commitment to employ a continuous improvement process.
 VA is a solution that is delivering value to your consumers.
 The requirement to be monitoring and tuning its performance is unavoidable.
 It can only be done properly applying a continuous improvement process that uses the other tools made available in Now Intelligence, like PA and the Continuous Improvement Module (CIM).